2020-2021 Independent Lens Film Season

 Matt Wolf is an award-winning filmmaker in New York whose feature documentaries include Wild Combination, about the cult cellist and disco producer Arthur Russell and Teenage, about early youth culture and the birth of teenagers.
 His new film Spaceship Earth about the controversial Biosphere 2 experiment is premiering at Sundance 2020.
 Matt’s short films include I Remember, about the artist and poet Joe Brainard, Time Magazine’s The Face of AIDS about a controversial Benetton advertisement, and Bayard & Me, about the civil rights activist Bayard Rustin.
 He is also the director of HBO’s It’s Me, Hilary and is the co-curator of film for the 2019 Whitney Biennial.
 He is a Guggenheim Fellow.

 Indie Lens Pop-Up is a WSIU media project that brings people together for film screenings and community-driven conversations.
 The project, which features documentaries from the PBS hit series Independent Lens, draws local residents together to discuss newsworthy topics to family, relationships, and more.
-These screenings are free and open to the public.
+These virtual screening events are free and open to the public.